-- An identity check - A barred list check

-- An enhanced DBS check - A prohibition from teaching check - A check of professional qualifications, where required - · A check to determine the individual's right to work in the UK - Additional checks for those who have lived or worked outside of the UK - Any other information deemed relevant.
+- An identity check - A barred list check - An enhanced DBS check - A prohibition from teaching check - A check of professional qualifications, where required - A check to determine the individual's right to work in the UK - Additional checks for those who have lived or worked outside of the UK - [Colleges only] Whether the employee's position involves relevant activity, i.e. regularly caring for, training, supervising or being solely in charge of persons aged under 18 - [Academies, free schools and independent schools only] A section 128 check for those in management positions - Any other information deemed relevant.

 If any checks have been conducted for volunteers or Governors, these may also be recorded on the SCR.
-If risk assessments are conducted to assess whether a volunteer should be subject to an enhanced DBS check, the risk assessment will be recorded.
+If risk assessments are conducted to assess whether a volunteer should be subject to an enhanced DBS check, (with/without a barred list check, depending on whether they are in regulated activity), the risk assessment will be recorded.

-The details of an individual will be removed from the SCR once they no longer work at the school.
+The details of an individual will be removed from the SCR once they no longer work or volunteer at the school.

-33. Review
+34. Review

-This Policy is subject to ongoing review; however, will be reviewed no later than September 2023.
+This Policy is subject to ongoing review; however, will be reviewed no later than September 2024.
 All staff have received a copy of this policy.

+35. Key Contacts, Roles and Training

+Designated Lead Safeguarding Elizabeth McKay Relevant Training & Dates June 2021

+Headteacher Date of renewal October 2023

-34. Key Contacts, Roles and Training Designated Safeguarding Lead (Acting Headteacher) Elizabeth McKay Relevant Training & Dates October 21 Date of renewal October 23 Deputy DSL (s) Jennifer Edington Becky Schofield Relevant Training & Dates October 22 Date of renewal October 24 Chair of Governors Tracy Cuthbertson Relevant Training & Dates October 22 Date of renewal October 23 Prevent Lead Tracy Cuthbertson Relevant Training & Dates October 22 Date of renewal October 23 LCC School Safeguarding Officers Victoria Wallace & Mechelle Lewis 01772 531196 school.safeguarding@lancashire.gov.uk
+Deputy DSL (s) Jennifer Edington Relevant Training & Dates 2021 Date of renewal October 2023 Deputy DSL (s) Michelle Launder Relevant Training & Dates September 2023 Date of renewal October 2025 Chair of Governors Safeguarding Governor Marc Vipham Relevant Training & Dates October 23 Date of renewal Prevent Lead Marc Vipham Relevant Training & Dates October 23 Date of renewal LCC School Safeguarding Officers Victoria Wallace, Mechelle Lewis and Sarah Holyhead Safeguarding Advice Line - 01772 531196 LCC MASH Education Officers Matt Chipchase & Martine Blokland Martine Blokland 01254 220914 Martine.blokland@lancashire.gov.uk Matt Chipchase 01254 220989 matt.chipchase@lancashire.gov.uk LADO - Local Authority Designated Officers Tim Booth, Donna Green & Shane Penn 01772 536694 LADO.admin@ I ⊉lancashire.gov.uk

-LCC MASH Education Officers Matt Chipchase & Jenny Ashton Jenny Ashton 01772 531643 iennifer.ashton@lancashire.gov.uk Matt Chipchase 01254 220989 matt.chipchase@lancashire.gov.uk LADO - Local Authority Designated Officer Tim Booth, Donna Green & Shane Penn 01772 536694 LADO.admin@lancashire.gov.uk MASH - Multi-Agency Safeguarding Hub 0300 123 6720 0300 123 6722 between 5.00pm - 8.00am
+0300 123 6720 MASH - Multi-Agency Safeguarding Hub 0300 123 6722 between 5.00pm - 8.00am